roc4huang/vertx-http-api/README.md

 ### Controller

-The @Parameters is optional.
-It demonstrates the parameters binders.

 The @Factory is a factory method for the controller.
 A controller instance is made for every request.

 The @FromQuery specifies location for an argument